The Bankrate promise

 If you need to pay down high-interest debt, good news—the market is heating up for balance transfer cards, and issuers have been increasing the length of zero-interest introductory offers.

-One such card is the Citi Simplicity® Card, which recently increased its 0 percent intro APR from 18 to 21 months on balance transfers made within the first four months (15.49 percent to 25.49 percent variable APR thereafter).
+One such card is the Citi Simplicity® Card, which increased its 0 percent intro APR from 18 to 21 months on balance transfers made within the first four months (17.74 percent to 28.49 percent variable APR thereafter).
 Although there aren’t any rewards or enhanced benefits to speak of, the card is light on fees—no annual fee, late fees or penalty rates.

 If you think this balance transfer card could work well for you, here’s a quick benefits guide that breaks down key perks the Citi Simplicity has to offer.